Skip to content

 Documentation Generation

-Aesh can generate documentation files from your command metadata in AsciiDoc or Markdown format.
-This produces one page per command/subcommand, suitable for project documentation sites, man page alternatives, or API reference.
+Aesh can generate documentation files from your command metadata in AsciiDoc, Markdown, or AI Skill format.
+This produces one page per command/subcommand, suitable for project documentation sites, man page alternatives, API reference, or AI agent skill definitions.

 Quick Start